Analytics, AI/ML

 Random Forest is a powerful supervised learning algorithm primarily used for classification and regression tasks.
 It is essentially an ensemble of Decision Trees, where each tree is constructed using a random subset of the training data and features.
 The final prediction is made by aggregating the predictions of all the trees, either by taking a majority vote (for classification tasks) or averaging (for regression tasks).

-Key Steps in Random Forest:
+Key Steps in Random Forest

 Data Sampling (Bootstrap Aggregation): Multiple subsets of data are randomly drawn with replacement from the training dataset.